irakr/voipglot-win/README.md

 # VoipGlot Windows

 Real-time audio translation for Windows gaming and VOIP applications using the VoipGlot Core library.
+Features both a modern GUI interface and command-line interface.

 ## Features

+- **Modern GUI Interface**: Beautiful Tauri-based desktop application with real-time audio visualization
+- **Command-Line Interface**: Traditional CLI for automation and scripting
 - **Cross-platform Core**: Uses voipglot-core library for audio processing and translation
 - **Speech-to-Text (STT)**: Real-time speech recognition using VOSK
 - **Translation**: Text translation using CTranslate2 with NLLB-200 model